The broad-lined Type-Ic supernova SN 2022xxf with extraordinary two-humped light curves: Observations and data reduction

 \subsection{Spectroscopy}

-The first spectrum of SN~2022xxf was obtained using the Hiroshima One-shot Wide-field Polarimeter (HOWPol) on the 1.5-m Kanata telescope at the Higashi-Hiroshima Observatory, Hiroshima University.
-Spectral classification as a SN IcBL using this spectrum was reported to the TNS \citep{nakaoka22}.
-Within ZTF, a series of spectra were obtained with the SEDM and reduced with the pipeline described by \citet{Rigault2019}, and additionally with the Double Beam Spectrograph (DBSP) on the Palomar 200-in telescope, reduced using a DBSP reduction pipeline \citep{mandigo22} relying on PypeIt \citep{Prochaska2020}.
+The first spectrum of SN~2022xxf was obtained using the Hiroshima One-shot Wide-field Polarimeter (HOWPol) on the 1.5-m Kanata telescope at the Higashi-Hiroshima Observatory, Hiroshima University. {Based on this spectrum, this SN was classified as a broad-lined SN Ic} \citep{nakaoka22}.
+Within ZTF, a series of spectra were obtained with the SEDM and reduced with the pipeline described by \citet{Rigault2019}, {while some were collected} with the Double Beam Spectrograph (DBSP) on the Palomar 200-in telescope, reduced using a DBSP reduction pipeline \citep{mandigo22} relying on PypeIt \citep{Prochaska2020}.
 Spectra were also obtained with the Alhambra Faint Object Spectrograph and Camera (ALFOSC) using grism \#4 on the NOT, by the ZTF and NUTS\footnote{\url{http://nuts2.sn.ie/}} collaborations.
 ALFOSC data reductions were performed using ALFOSCGUI\footnote{\url{https://sngroup.oapd.inaf.it/foscgui.html}}.
 We obtained optical spectra using EFOSC2, and near-infrared spectra using SOFI, both at ESO NTT, as part of the ePESSTO+ survey \citep{Smartt2015}.
 The raw data were reduced using the dedicated PESSTO data reduction pipeline\footnote{\url{https://github.com/svalenti/pessto}}.
 Kyoto Okayama Optical Low-dispersion Spectrograph with optical-fiber Integral Field Unit (KOOLS-IFU) was also used for spectroscopy, using the VPH-blue grism.
 The data reduction was performed with the Hydra package in IRAF and dedicated software\footnote{\url{http://www.o.kwasan.kyoto-u.ac.jp/inst/p-kools/reduction-201806/index.html}}.
 All the spectroscopic observations were accompanied with standard star observations and followed by standard reductions which include bias and flat corrections, and wavelength and flux calibrations.